Pakistan Institute of Nuclear Science & Technology

-The Pakistan Institute of Nuclear Science & Technology (PINSTECH) is a federally funded research and development laboratory in Nilore, Islamabad, Pakistan.
+The Pakistan Institute of Nuclear Science & Technology (PINSTECH) is a federally funded scientific research and development complex in Nilore, Islamabad, Pakistan.

-The site was designed by the American architect Edward Durell Stone and its construction was completed in 1965.
+The site was designed by the American architect Edward Durell Stone, and its construction was completed in 1965.
 It has been described as "[maybe] the most architecturally stunning physics complex in the world".

 In response to the war with India in 1971, the lab was repurposed as a primary weapons laboratory from its original civilian mission.
-Since the 1990s, the lab has been focused increasingly on civilian mission and it maintains a broad portfolio in providing research opportunities in supercomputing, renewable energy, physical sciences, philosophy, materials science, medicine, environmental science, and mathematics.
+Since the 1990s, the lab has been focused increasingly on its civilian mission, and it maintains a broad portfolio in providing research opportunities in supercomputing, renewable energy, physical sciences, philosophy, materials science, medicine, environmental science, and mathematics.

 Overview

 The Pakistan Institute of Nuclear Science & Technology (PINSTECH) is one of nation's leading research and development Institution affiliated to the national security.
 It is a principle national laboratory that has the responsibility by ensuring the safety, security, and reliability of nation's nuclear weapons program by advancing applications in science and technology.

 The PINSTECH is located in Nilore, about 15 mi southeast of Islamabad, and was designed by the American firm, AMF Atomics and Edward Durell Stone who once worded: "This....has been my greatest work.
 I am proud that it looks like it belongs in this country."

 Since owned by the Government of Pakistan, its managed by Pakistan Atomic Energy Commission.
 The scientific research programs are supported at the laboratory through the Pakistan Institute of Engineering and Applied Sciences, also in Nilore.
 The laboratory covers around 400 acres area.